TheOpenDictionary/odict/README.md

 :pinching_hand: **Tiny.** A single dictionary can store thousands of entries and stay under 1MB.

-:package: **Portable.** ODict is a single executable written in Go that can run almost anywhere.
+:package: **Portable.** ODict is a single executable written in Rust that can run almost anywhere.

 <div align="center">
 <img src="terminal.png" width="1000" />